 The second part of the subject treats health promotion, a process for individuals, carers, communities and populations to increase control over their health by addressing the determinants of health and achieving improved health outcomes.
 You will practice skills needed to conduct a needs analysis and plan and evaluate an intervention for a health promotion project.

-- Explore and critically emphasise the history, issues, theory and emerging trends of health promotion and health behaviours.
+- Explore and critically analyse the history, issues, theory and emerging trends of health promotion and health behaviours.

 - Identify the determinants of health, and the barriers and factors influencing health promotion.

 - Compare and contrast concepts of health as an investment and health as a social justice issue.

 - Critically analyse the policies and principles which govern and inform public health practice and the response to health needs and problems.

 - Critically analyse ways of working effectively with individuals, carers and communities.